OUR FIRMS TERMS OF BUSINESS

 CONFIRMATION OF COVER

-As soon as is practical after we have affected an insurance contract, we will write to our clients to confirm the type of insurance cover and outline the terms of the insurance which has been arranged.
+As soon as is practical after we have effected an insurance contract, we will write to our clients to confirm the type of insurance cover and outline the terms of the insurance which has been arranged.
 In respect of motor insurance this may take the form of a Road Traffic Act covernote or Policy documents.